-When you grow your own produce from quality heirloom seeds, you can be sure your produce is non-GMO and free from any pesticides or other chemicals.
+When you grow your own produce from good quality seeds, you can be sure your vegetables are non-GMO and free from any pesticides and herbicides and other chemicals.
 And it might just be my imagination, but I think that the produce I’ve grown myself tastes so much more flavorful than anything I’ve bought at the store, too.

 Grocery store produce often sits on the shelf for days – and that doesn’t even count the amount of travel time from the place where the produce was grown, which is often far away from the store where you are buying that produce.
 That big gap of time between the day the produce is harvested to the day it finally finds its way onto your plate could cause many important nutrients to be lost.

 When you grow your own food, though, you can walk right out into your yard, pick your veggies, and eat or cook with them right away, preserving all the vitamins and other nutrients.
 It doesn’t get much fresher than that!
 And freshly-picked vegetables are still full of flavor.
 I think that tomatoes and green beans are some of the most noticeable vegetables when it comes to the taste difference between freshly picked and ones that were harvested days earlier.
 The taste is completely different, especially for the green beans.

 4. You Get Some Mild Exercise Working in the Garden